American Literacy Council News

 Thus, the Immersion English course is the keystone of a bridge to an Oxford education for the poorest people in the most primitive village in Africa.
 And it is happening!

-ALC contracted with Doug Sadler, a pleasant and charismatic teacher of English, a member of TESOL (Teachers of English as a Second Language), and an instructor who teaches other teachers how to teach English.
-And a good videographer.
-He has produced 70 lessons so far (see samples at http://www.americanliteracy.com/video/ALC.wmv.wmv).
-We will post the 70 hours shortly.
+The American Literacy Council has contracted with Doug Sadler, a pleasant and charismatic teacher of English, a member of TESOL (Teachers of English as a Second Language), an instructor who teaches other teachers how to teach English, and a good videographer.
+You can find the English Without Limits videos here.

 English spelling has wandered far from the principle of alphabetic writing that you make sounds corresponding to the letters you see.
 If "knight" were pronounced as it is spelled it would sound like "Ka – ni – ghet".
 For huge numbers of our words the spelling treacherously misguides pronunciation.
 Reformed spelling is vastly better.
 The ALC version of this course is in reformed spelling "SoundSpel", with consistent correspondence between letters and sounds.
 Near the end of the course we will use the double line system to transition students to regular spelling.
 DoubleLine: